walkerart/minibuild/README.md

 *  deploy with `fab deploy:ui`  or `fab deploy:application`

-deploy task defaults to application so `fab deploy` will work
+deploy task defaults to application

-changes to the application layer should be immediate because of the hit_init fab task which logs into the server and initializes the configs
+to reload the application configs locally run `fab hit_init:hosts=localhost`

 schema changes will need to be deployed with [Services](http://github.com/collectionspace/services)